-In Part 2 of the Ireland Diaries we find ourselves in the heart of Dublin for the sights and eateries of the city.
+In part 2 of the Ireland Diaries we find ourselves in the heart of Dublin for the sights and eateries of the city.

-The Temple Bar area is filled with things to do, from nightlife (or so I’ve heard, I am a grandma and go to bed early :p ) to delicious food and shopping.
-The main temple bar building is beautiful with hundreds of string lights, especially at night.
+The Temple Bar area is filled with things to do, from nightlife (or so I’ve heard, I am a grandma and go to bed early ;p) to delicious food and shopping.
+The main Temple Bar building is beautiful with hundreds of string lights, especially at night.
 The Temple Bar Trading Company has great Ireland souvenirs for all the people in your life.
 They had some great postcards which I got for my uncles and they had other cool things like shamrock seeds and lots of shamrock shaped jewelry.

 There are some vintage shops to explore in Temple Bar, ironically right across from the Urban Outfitters, and both of the window displays had the same style clothes.
-One of the shops is sold by kilograms instead of by each item which I thought was cool, except I don’t know how many kilos are in a pound so that wasn’t going to be any help to me.
+One of the shops sell by kilograms instead of by each item which I thought was cool, except I don’t know how many kilos are in a pound so that wasn’t going to be any help to me.

 The first night in Dublin we went to dinner at a place called ‘Elephant and Castle’ which is right in Temple Bar.
 The food there was delicious.
 I got the Seafood Chowder and it was really really good.
 I wish I could get a bowl of it here at home, that is how good it was.
-For dessert my roommate and I split a lemon sherbet which was insanely good and refreshing.
+For dessert my roommate and I split a lemon sherbert which was insanely good and refreshing.
 10/10 would recommend.
 This restaurant actually started in New York City before opening one in Dublin, they also have locations in North America including D.C, Seattle, and Chicago.

 My second day in Dublin my roommate and I went to Eatokyo Noodles and Sushi Bar to grab lunch right down the street from Elephant and Castle.
 It is also next door to an Escape room and across from the Ha’penny Bridge, so overall a great location.
 I was surprised at how good the sushi was, and it made me laugh that I ate sushi in Ireland and the restaurant was playing music in spanish.
 It didn’t all add up but the meal was good.
-We split some rolls, a smoked salmon roll, a tuna roll, and something else that I don’t remember what it was.
+We split some rolls, a smoked salmon roll, a tuna roll, and something else that I don’t remember.